PanosSts26/NB-Greek-Verbs/README.md

 # NB-Greek-Verbs
 A *Naive Bayes classifier* about the Verbs of the Greek Language.

+ The conjugation of Greek Verbs is determined by whether or not the last letter is stressed or not.
 For this project a Naive Bayes classifier was created from the `Nltk` **Python** Package.
 A word list was scraped in orded to be used as data for the classifier.

 ## Dependencies
-Since we are Feature Classifier
+Since we are making a Feature Classifier for verbs we should use the *Natural Language Toolkit* package since it incorporates a Naive Bayes classifier
 ```
 pip install nltk
 ```